SchoolOfCode/week-6-hackathon-AJHemmings/README.md

 # Mobile Network Provider Kata

-A hackathin project to build a codewars style Kata using test-driven-development.
+A hackathon project to build a Code-wars style Kata using test-driven-development.

 ## Users will learn :

 1. Working with strings and input validation
-2. Conditinal logic
+2. Conditional logic
 3. Testing and Debugging
 4. Problem Solving